s6 front panel jpm

 Following the success of the monophonic 'ItsyBitsy M0 Sigma-6' synth, it seemed inevitable that a polyphonic version would be developed.
 You could house the parts in a small enclosure for connection to an external MIDI keyboard, or you could build the synth into the same enclosure as a keyboard.

 There is a multitude of old keyboard instruments which could be given a new life paired with a Sigma-6 Poly-synth.
-And the keyboard doesn't need MIDI connectivity... the Sigma-6 Poly will have provision to interface the keyboard contacts directly to the micro-controller board, via a simple interface board.
+And the keyboard doesn't need MIDI connectivity...
+The plan is to develop a companion keyboard interface which will turn any old keyboard (with SPST contacts) into a MIDI controller.

-A unique feature of the Sigma-6 tone-generation scheme is its ability to modulate the signal amplitudes of six oscillators dynamically in real time, using an additive synthesis technique.
+A unique feature of the Sigma-6 tone-generation scheme is its ability to modulate the signal amplitudes of six oscillators independently in real time, using an additive synthesis technique.
 Click here for details...

 View/Download doc explaining the Sigma-6 synthesis method